-Given the increase in mobile internet usage and the fact people are spending more time on social media, it’s the perfect moment to analyze the role of social media in driving online purchases.
+Given the increase in mobile internet usage and the fact people are spending more time on social media, it’s the perfect moment to analyze the role of social media and influencers in driving online purchases.
 Social media has become crucial to driving sales not only via eCommerce sites but directly within social platforms, otherwise known as social commerce.
-Let’s examine how social media channels are influencing each of these key stages in a buyer’s journey: awareness, consideration, and purchase decision.
-We’ll offer tips on how brands can turn social media trends to their advantage and generate even more sales with social commerce.
+By investing in the right influential partner and aligned social channels, brands can grow their organic online reach, improving the customer experience, creating new opportunities for continued influencer partnerships, and fuelling more online sales.
+Let’s examine how social media and influencer marketing contribute to the key stages in a buyer’s journey: awareness, consideration, and purchase decision.
+We’ll offer tips on how brands can turn social media trends to their advantage and generate even more sales with influencers and social commerce.

 Awareness and product discovery

 At first glance, social media is simply a channel for entertainment, funny animal videos, and catching up with friends.
 But brands would be wrong to underestimate the importance of social channels in setting consumers on the path to purchase.
 The traditional way of reaching social media users is through social media advertising or by sharing organic posts.
 Brands can introduce online audiences to their products by running product giveaways and competitions, posting short video demonstrations, or utilizing related hashtags.
 Populating your feed with content that showcases your products and shares useful information will help users along their way in product discovery.